Estimating trisection genus via gem theory: Basic notions of gem theory

 \begin{remark} \end{remark}

-The bijection described in Remark \ref{correspondence-sing-boundary} allows to say that an $(n+1)$-colored graph $\G$ {\it represents} a compact $n$-manifold $M$ with no spherical boundary components (or, equivalently, to be a {\it gem} of $M$, where gem means {\it Graph Encoding Manifold}) if and only if it represents the associated singular manifold $\widehat M$.
+The bijection described in Remark \ref{correspondence-sing-boundary} allows to say that an $(n+1)$-colored graph $\G$ {\it represents} a compact $n$-manifold $M$ with no spherical boundary components (or, equivalently, is a {\it gem} of $M$, where gem means {\it Graph Encoding Manifold}) if and only if it represents the associated singular manifold $\widehat M$.

-If $\G$ is a gem of a compact $n$-manifold M, an $n$-residue of $\G$ will be called {\it singular} if it does not represent $\mathbb S^{n-1}$; similarly, a color $c$ will be called {\it singular} if at least one of the $\hat c$-residues of $\G$ is singular.
+If $\G$ is a gem of a compact $n$-manifold $M$, an $n$-residue of $\G$ will be called {\it singular} if it does not represent $\mathbb S^{n-1}$; similarly, a color $c$ will be called {\it singular} if at least one of the $\hat c$-residues of $\G$ is singular.
 Note that each singular $n$-residue turns out to represent a connected component of $\partial M.$

-The following theorem extends to the boundary case a well-known result - originally due to Pezzana, as explained in the cited surveys - which is the basis of the combinatorial representation theory for closed manifolds of arbitrary dimension via colored graphs.
+The following theorem extends to the boundary case a well-known result (originally due to Pezzana, as explained in the cited surveys), which is the basis of the combinatorial representation theory for closed manifolds of arbitrary dimension via colored graphs.

 \begin{theorem}{\em (\cite{Casali-Cristofori-Grasselli})}\ Any compact orientable (resp. non orientable) $n$-manifold with no spherical boundary components admits a bipartite (resp. non-bipartite) $(n+1)$-colored graph representing it.
-In particular, if $M$ has empty or connected boundary: \begin{itemize} \item $\G$ may be assumed to have color $n$ as its unique possible singular color, and exactly one $\hat n$-residue (in this case we will say that $\G$ belongs to the class $G^{(n)}_s$);\footnote{Equivalently, the associated colored triangulation $K$ of $\widehat M$ has exactly one vertex labelled $n$, which is the only possible singular vertex of $K$.
-Note that the vertex of $K$ labelled $n$ (or, equivalently, the $\hat n$-residue of $\G$) is singular if and only if $\partial M$ is non-empty and non-spherical. } \item $\G$ may be assumed to have exactly one $\hat c$-residue, $\forall c \in \Delta_n$ (in this case $\G$ is called a \emph{crystallization} of $M$).\footnote{Equivalently, the associated colored triangulation of $\widehat M$ has exactly $n+1$ vertices.} \end{itemize} \end{theorem}
+In particular, if $M$ has empty or connected boundary: \begin{itemize} \item $\G$ may be assumed to have color $n$ as its unique possible singular color, and exactly one $\hat n$-residue (in this case we will say that $\G$ belongs to the class $G^{(n)}_s$);\footnote{Equivalently, the colored triangulation $K(\G)$ of $\widehat M$ has exactly one vertex labelled $n$, which is the only possible singular vertex of $K(\G)$.
+Note that the vertex of $K(\G)$ labelled $n$ (or, equivalently, the $\hat n$-residue of $\G$) is singular if and only if $\partial M$ is non-empty and non-spherical. } \item $\G$ may be assumed to have exactly one $\hat c$-residue, $\forall c \in \Delta_n$ (in this case $\G$ is called a \emph{crystallization} of $M$).\footnote{Equivalently, $K(\G)$ has exactly $n+1$ vertices.} \end{itemize} \end{theorem}

-The notion of regular genus - which is of great importance within gem theory - is based on the existence of a particular type of embedding of colored graphs into surfaces.
+The notion of regular genus - which is a PL invariant of great importance within gem theory - is based on the existence of a particular type of embedding of colored graphs into surfaces.

 \begin{proposition}{\em (\cite{Ferri-Gagliardi-Grasselli})} Let $\G$ be a connected bipartite (resp. non-bipartite) $(n+1)$-colored graph of order $2p$.
 Then for each cyclic permutation $\varepsilon = (\varepsilon_0,\ldots,\varepsilon_n)$ of $\Delta_n$, up to inverse, there exists a cellular embedding, called \emph{regular}, of $\G$ into an orientable (resp. non-orientable) closed surface $F_{\varepsilon}(\G)$ whose regions are bounded by the images of the $\{\varepsilon_j,\varepsilon_{j+1}\}$-colored cycles, for each $j \in \mathbb Z_{n+1}$.
 Moreover, the genus (resp. half the genus) $\rho_{\varepsilon} (\G)$ of $F_{\varepsilon}(\G)$ satisfies